-- A.2.4.
+A.2.4.
 The specific design requirements applied should be stated in this section.
-These requirements are discussed in detail in section 6 (see Requirements 42-66) of Ref.SSR-3 [2] and include: - (1) Management system requirements for design, including codes of practice utilized in design. - (2) Monitoring of variables and control of reactor and system variables within their operating ranges. - (3) Reactor core integrity requirements. - (4) Protection against flow instabilities and suppression of power oscillations. - (5) Criteria for sharing of common structures, systems and components important to safety between facilities at the same site (e.g. emergency power supply, on-site fire brigade) . - (6) Consideration of human factors and ergonomic principles to reduce the potential for human error and to relieve stress for the operating personnel. - (7) Requirements for design analysis with validated techniques, models or codes. - (8) Provision of Recactivity control and core design criteria, including: - (a) Redundant reactivity control; - (b) Reactivity limits; - (b)(c) Availability of sufficient negative reactivity to maintain the reactor subcritical under all operational states and accident conditions.
+These requirements are discussed in detail in section 6 of Ref.
+[2] and include:

+- (1) Management system requirements for design, including codes of practice utilized in design. - (2) Monitoring of variables and control of reactor and system variables within their operating ranges. - (3) Reactor core integrity requirements. - (4) Protection against flow instabilities and suppression of power oscillations. - (5) Criteria for sharing of common structures, systems and components important to safety between facilities at the same site (e.g. emergency power supply, on-site fire brigade). - (6) Consideration of human factors and ergonomic principles to reduce the potential for human error and to relieve stress for the operating personnel. - (7) Requirements for design analysis with validated techniques, models or codes. - (8) Reactivity control and core design criteria, including: - (a) Redundant reactivity control; - (b) Reactivity limits; - (c) Prevention of inadvertent criticality; - (d) Shutdown margins; - (e) Power peaking factors; - (f) Maintenance of fuel design margins (e.g. burn-up level balancing with experimental requirements, residence time and water chemistry); - (g) Design provisions to prevent, or to reduce the potential for, fuel loading errors.
-- (c) Prevention of inadvertent criticality; - (d) Shutdown margins; - (e) Power peaking factors; - (f) Maintenance of fuel design margins (e.g. burn up level balancing with experimental requirements, residence time and water chemistry); - (g) Design provisions to prevent, or to reduce the potential for, fuel loading errors. - (9) Design of reactor coolant system and related systems Core cooling criteria, including: - (a) Requirements for adequate core cooling for all operational states and accident conditions; - (b) Requirements for coolant system integrity and protection of the boundary from leakage; - (b)(c) Preventing the uncovering of the core. - (10) Reactor core and fFuel design-limits and materials design criteria, including: - (a) Fuel design bases for neutronic, thermohydraulic, mechanical, material chemical and thermal design; - (b) Safety margins for fuel design parameters; - (c) Methods of achieving a conservative safety margin for prototypical fuels: - (c) Verification of fuel integrity; - (d) Prevention of inadvertent fuel movement; - (e) Design bases for mechanical, thermal and chemical design of reactor materials important to safety. - (f) Shutdown margins; - (e)(g) Prevention of criticality for subcritical assemblies. - (11) Design criteria for reactor Provisions for safe utilization and modification, including: - (a) Radiation protection for all operational conditions; - (b) Design requirements to ensure that safety system settings are not adversely affected (e.g. experiments influencing flux measurement); - (c) Provisions to preserve the means of confinement and shielding of the reactor; - (e)(d) Recognition of the interdependence between the reactor and any installed experimental equipment. - (12) Design criteria for the Reactor safety systems and, where required including: - (a) Provision of systems for shutdown, fuel cooling and control of radionuclide releases; - (b) Operating requirements; - (c) Separation requirements for safety system and control functions; - (d) Single failure criteria; - (e) Fail-safe mode requirements. - (13) Reliability requirements and testability of instrumentation and control systems, including:

-- (a) Operational (process) system Provision of means to achieve required level of reliability; - (b) Reliability targets for safety systemsPeriodic testability; - (c) Requirements for safety system redundancy and unavailability Fail safe characteristics; - (d) Segregation for independence or Functional diversity.; - (e) Requirements for safety support systems. - (14) Design bases for equipment qualification for natural events, environmental conditions, fire protection and other hazards, for protection against loss or damage, and for protection against illicit acts such as theft of radioactive material or sabotage. - (15) Methods employed for protection against dependent failure. - (16) Capability for surveillance and maintenance of safety related equipment. - (17)(14) Radiation protection in design, systems including: - (a) Reduction of exposures through design features; - (b) Control of radioactive releases; - (c) Control of radioactive material; - (d) Area classification and access control: - (e) Monitoring of fuel and waste storage areas. - (a) Stationary dose rate meters for monitoring at places routinely accessible and at suitable locations in anticipated operational occurrences and accident conditions; - (b) Monitors and laboratories for determining the concentration of selected radionuclides: - (c) Monitors and control of effluents; - (d) Equipment for measuring radioactive surface contamination, doses to and contamination of personnel; - (e) Monitoring at gates and other entrances; - (f) Arrangements to assess the impact in the vicinity of the facility. - (15) Buildings and structures including: - (a) Building and structures designed for design basis accidents and, as far as practicable, for design extension conditions; - (b) Requirements for leaktightness of the reactor building and the ventilation system. - (16) Means of confinement including: - (a) Provision of confinement of radiative substances in operational states and in accident conditions; - (b) Protection of the reactor against natural external events and human induced events; - (c) Radiation shielding in operational states and in accident conditions. - (17) Emergency cooling of the reactor core including: - (a) Preventing damage to the fuel in the event of a loss of coolant
+- (9) Core cooling criteria, including: - (a) Requirements for adequate core cooling for all operational states and accident conditions; - (b) Requirements for coolant system integrity and protection of the boundary from leakage. - (10) Fuel design limits and materials design criteria, including: - (a) Fuel design bases for mechanical, chemical and thermal design; - (b) Safety margins for fuel design parameters; - (c) Methods of achieving a conservative safety margin for prototypical fuels; - (d) Verification of fuel integrity; - (e) Design bases for mechanical, thermal and chemical design of reactor materials important to safety. - (11) Design criteria for reactor utilization, including: - (a) Radiation protection for all operational conditions; - (b) Design requirements to ensure that safety system settings are not adversely affected (e.g. experiments influencing flux measurement); - (c) Recognition of the interdependence between the reactor and any installed experimental equipment. - (12) Design criteria for the safety systems and, where required: - (a) Provision of systems for shutdown, fuel cooling and control of radionuclide releases; - (b) Operating requirements; - (c) Separation requirements for safety system and control functions; - (d) Single failure criteria; - (e) Fail-safe mode requirements. - (13) Reliability requirements, including: - (a) Operational (process) system reliability; - (b) Reliability targets for safety systems; - (c) Requirements for safety system redundancy and unavailability; - (d) Segregation for independence or diversity; - (e) Requirements for safety support systems. - (14) Design bases for equipment qualification for natural events, environmental conditions, fire protection and other hazards, for protection against loss or damage, and for protection against illicit acts such as theft of radioactive material or sabotage. - (15) Methods employed for protection against dependent failure. - (16) Capability for surveillance and maintenance of safety related equipment. - (17) Radiation protection in design, including: - (a) Reduction of exposures through design features; - (b) Control of radioactive releases;

+- (c) Control of radioactive material; - (d) Area classification and access control; - (e) Monitoring of fuel and waste storage areas.